-When we were teens, the Trocadero's seemingly-infinite arcade games were enough to keep us happy, but that's no longer an option for modern London adolescents.
-So where are the best places to take teenagers for a day out in London?
-Whether you're a parent or grandparent yourself, or have teenage nieces/nephews/godchildren coming to visit, here are some ideas for entertainment that toes the line between not-too-childish, but not-too-grown-up, and which won't be met by sarcastic eye rolls.
+When we were teenagers, the Trocadero's seemingly-infinite arcade games were enough to keep us happy, but that's no longer an option for modern London adolescents.
+So what are the best things to do with teenagers for a day out in London these days?
+Whether you're a parent or grandparent yourself — or have teenage nieces/nephews/godchildren coming to visit — here are some ideas for entertainment that toes the line between not-too-childish, but not-too-grown-up, and which won't be met by sarcastic eye rolls.

 1. Skating and bowling at Queens, Bayswater

 An ideal place for hiding out on rainy days, Queens offers bowling, ice skating and a plethora of arcade games, all under one neon-filled roof.

 Alas, the ice karting is for over 18s only, but curling sessions run on Wednesday-Saturday evening, if regular ice skating isn't quite hitting the spot.
 There's a Meat Liquor on site, providing "nourishment" in the form of burgers, fries and milkshakes — and vegan options too.

 If you're looking for things to do during the winter season (October-March), how about watching a game of ice hockey?
 Most matches take place on Saturday and Sunday evenings, and the basic rules of the game are easy enough for beginners to pick up.
 Expect to pay around £13 for a ticket.

 3. Discover God's Own Junkyard, Walthamstow

 If regular art galleries have been written off as 'booooring' by your teen, take them to God's Own Junkyard, and watch them change their mind.
 This neon wonderland is the most colourful place in London, a whole warehouse filled with psychedelic signs.
 If they're on social media, it's a chance for them to rack up plenty of likes, and the on-site Rolling Scones Cafe serves cakes and drinks to keep them sweet.